 Adam Savage, Ph.D.

-Adam Savage is a scientist in the Immunology group at the Allen Institute.
-He completed his post-doctoral training with Dr. Richard Locksley at the University of California-San Francisco, where he focused on diverse aspects of intestinal immunity.
-These included the functional-anatomic relationship of type 3 innate lymphoid cells and intestinal macrophages, as well as the response of the intestinal epithelial stem cell compartment to injury, infection, and immunity.
-Savage received a Ph.D. from the University of Chicago for his work elucidating the transcriptional regulation of innate-like T cells with Dr. Albert Bendelac, an MFA from Sarah Lawrence College, and a B.A. from the University of Wisconsin-Madison.
-He is a strong believer in the immune system as an integral partner of healthy tissue as well as a potent mediator of immunity and pathology, and is excited about our potential to positively impact human health and disease.
+Adam's post-doctoral work, with Dr. Rich Locksley at UCSF, focused on immune development and immune-tissue cross-talk at the intestinal epithelial barrier.
+He received a Ph.D. from the University of Chicago for work on the transcriptional regulation of innate-like T cells with Dr. Albert Bendelac, an MFA from Sarah Lawrence College, and a B.A. from the University of Wisconsin-Madison.
+He is guided by the principle that the immune system is an integral partner of healthy tissue as well as a potent mediator of immunity and pathology, and he’s excited to contribute to the Allen Institute's efforts to positively impact human health and disease.